 Kearny would leave New Mexico and head for California in the later part of 1846, where he battled Mexican-Californians to retake the province, earning victories in San Gabriel and Mesa in early January 1847, ending resistance there.

 Trouble brewed within the American ranks when Lieutenant Colonel John C. Fremont, acting civil governor, refused to recognize Kearny’s authority to organize a new territorial government.
-Washington D.C. confirmed Kearny’s authority, at which point Fremont was arrested for mutiny, disobedience, and improper conduct.
+Washington D.C. confirmed Kearny’s authority when Fremont was arrested for mutiny, disobedience, and improper conduct.
 Kearny would establish the civil government before returning, with Fremont, to Fort Leavenworth in August of 1847 for trial.
 Fremont was found guilty.
 However, his sentence was commuted by President Polk, and he was reinstated.

 By this time, Kearny was promoted to Brevet-Major General, ordered to Mexico, and appointed civil governor at Veracruz and later Mexico City.
 While in Veracruz, he contracted yellow fever forcing his return home to St. Louis, Missouri.
 Stephen Watts Kearny died there on October 31, 1848.
 He was buried in Bellefontaine Cemetery, a National Historic Landmark in St. Louis.